 Relationships is the final book in the series.
 I must admit, this one provides an incredible foundation for sexual temptations and desires I WISH my parents had given me.
 You’ll want it on your family bookshelf to use between ages 11-14.

-Get Some Accountability in Your Home
+Accountability for Your Home

 Talking about these issues is the first big step in helping you protect your kids.
 The second is to get some accountability.
 I can NOT stress this enough.
 I often meet parents who share horror stories with me about how they found inappropriate images or sites on their computers.
 I promise you, it happens LONG before you would ever expect it.
 Not to mention, we as adults should be holding each other accountable on this topic.